DHIRAJ-GHOLAP/OpenMesh/README.md

 OpenMesh challenges that idea.

-Our goal is to build a free, decentralized communication network where every participant helps strengthen the network.
+Our goal is to build a **free** , decentralized communication network where every participant helps strengthen the network.

 No corporation owns it.